 The present federal income tax treatment of publicly traded partnerships, including us or an investment in our common units may be modified by administrative, legislative or judicial interpretation at any time.
-For example, in a recent Congress, the U.S. House of Representatives passed legislation that would change the treatment of certain types of income earned from certain types of interests in partnerships.
-It is possible that legislative efforts could result in changes to the existing U.S. tax laws that affect publicly traded partnerships, including us.
-Modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively.
+For example, from time to time, members of the U.S. Congress propose and consider substantive changes to the existing U.S. tax laws that affect publicly traded partnerships.
+One legislative proposal, made during 2012 but which was not enacted, would have eliminated the qualifying income exception upon which we rely for our treatment as a partnership for U.S. federal income tax purposes.
+Please read "-Partnership Status."
 We are unable to predict whether such legislation, or other proposals, will ultimately be enacted.
 Any such changes could negatively impact the value of an investment in our common units.